 What Ferry Should I Take?

 There are two basic ways to get to the island; passenger ferry or car ferry (barge).
 Your choice will depend a number of factors such as the arrival time of your flights and comfort level with driving on the island.
-Villa Ardisia is very close to Cruz Bay but is not inside Cruz Bay so you will be required to have access to at least one vehicle while on the island.
-Given that you need to rent a car, your choices are:
+Villa Ardisia is very close to Cruz Bay but is not inside Cruz Bay so you will need a rental vehicle while on the island.
+Your options for renting a car are: